All Episodes

 But I'll tell you, I wouldn't be surprised.

-There's a high pressure ridge out there, and it's forecast to move east, and that's why the models say it's going to turn north.
+And that's why the models say it's going to turn north.

 Once a high pressure gets out of there, it'll turn north.

-There are also some upper level westerlies that are threatening to come along and shear the top off this thing.
+There are also some upper-level westerlies that are threatening to come along and shear the top off this thing.

-Uh it been cover breaking news.
+It had been breaking news.

 John Mark Carr in court.